munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code free-value-array

-Now that we have growable arrays of values, we can add one to Chunk to store its
+Now that we have growable arrays of values, we can add one to Chunk to store the chunk's constants.
-constants:

 ^code chunk-constants (1 before, 1 after)

-Don't forget the include:
+Don't forget the include.

 ^code chunk-h-include-value (1 before, 2 after)

 Ah, C, and its Stone Age modularity story.
 Where were we?
 Right.
-When we initialize a new chunk, we initialize its constant list too:
+When we initialize a new chunk, we initialize its constant list too.

 ^code chunk-init-constant-array (1 before, 1 after)

-Likewise, we <span name="circle">free</span> the constants when we free the
+Likewise, we <span name="circle">free</span> the constants when we free the chunk.
-chunk:

 <aside name="circle">